Table of Contents

 - Home visit to be completed prior to infant discharge if possible, or as soon as possible after discharge;

-- Medical provider collateral contact(s):
+- Service provider collateral contact(s):

 - Staff may not conclude the newborn crisis assessment with an active Immediate Safety Intervention Plan (CD-263) still in effect, unless a Family-Centered Services (FCS) case is opened or the child is removed from the home;